kaanjareenune/kaanjareenune.github.io/README.md

 - Developed GUI using Tkinter, for allowing students to register for courses, view schedules, and manage their profiles.
 ####
 #### Web Scraper (Jan 2022 - Mar 2022)
-- Developed Python scripts to scrape data from various websites efficiently and accurately using BeautifulSoup library.
+- Developed Python scripts to scrape movie data from Wikipedia efficiently and accurately using BeautifulSoup library.
-- Automated the scraping process using a cron scheduling to regularly fetch and update data.
+- Automated the scraping process to regularly fetch and update data.
 - Implemented error handling mechanisms to handle exceptions gracefully and ensure uninterrupted data retrieval.
 ####
 ### Work Experience